discourse/discourse/docs/INSTALL-cloud.md

 - No existing mail server?
 Check out our [**Recommended Email Providers for Discourse**][mailconfig].

-- For proper email deliverability, you must set correct SPF and DKIM records in your DNS.
+- For proper email deliverability, add valid SPF and DKIM records in your DNS.
 See your email provider instructions for specifics.

-If you need to change or fix your email settings after bootstrapping, you must edit your `app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.
+If you need to change or fix your email settings after bootstrapping, edit your `app.yml` file and `./launcher rebuild app`, otherwise your changes will not take effect.

 # Start Discourse